sunmkim/lfc-tweet-analysis/README.md

 As previously mentioned, not every tweet includes location data, which is up to the user to decide.
 Out of 152,898 tweets collcted, only 612 contained `geo` data, which is only 0.4% of all tweets.
 With the help of Folium, we are able to visualize our tweets in 3 maps:<br><br>
 1) World
 ![Alt text](https://raw.github.com/kimasx/lfc-tweet-analysis/master/assets/world_map.png "World Map") In the world map, we see that the British Isles has a concentration of data points, which is expected for a Premier League match.
 Surprisingly, we also see heavy concentration in Southeast Asia, namely Malaysia, Singapore and Indonesia.
-Additionally, it is interesting to note that countries of former British African colonies (Nigeria, Kenya and South Africa) had relatively high twitter data
+Additionally, it is interesting to note that countries of former British African colonies (Nigeria, Kenya and South Africa) had relatively high twitter data.
 <br><br>
 2) England
 ![Alt text](https://raw.github.com/kimasx/lfc-tweet-analysis/master/assets/england_map.png "England Map")